xCounsel/adminpays/index.md

 * We use the [legal database](https://github.com/xCounsel/kardamon/tree/master/English/premium) on domain disputes in Russia.

 <br/>
-So, if you have some troubles with domains somewhere in Russia, let's [start](https://adminpays.com/contact/) your legal journey with us together.
+So, if you have troubles with domains somewhere in Russia, let's [start](https://adminpays.com/contact/) your legal journey with us together.

 [documentation]: docs/README.md